 Articles can be submitted at any time and will be published as soon as possible following acceptance by the Editorial Committee.

 Any person submitting a manuscript, photographs or other materials for possible publication in Cotinga or Neotropical Birding must own all relevant intellectual property rights.
-At the time of submission, all intellectual property rights in text will be assigned to the Neotropical Bird Club and a perpetual, royalty-free licence will be granted to the Neotropical Bird Club to print and use photographs and other images.
+At the time of submission, all intellectual property rights in text will be assigned to Neotropical Birding and Conservation and a perpetual, royalty-free licence will be granted to Neotropical Birding and Conservation to print and use photographs and other images.
 It is the responsibility of the author(s) to ensure that all relevant rights are capable of being transferred or licensed to the NBC.
 Where this is not possible, the author(s) should make the NBC aware of any restrictions on the use of materials and will be responsible for any loss of the NBC resulting from any infringement or alleged infringement of the intellectual property rights of any third party.
 Any intellectual property rights transferred or licensed to the NBC as described above shall revert to the author or authors or be cancelled (as applicable) only in the event of rejection or withdrawal of the manuscript.